kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 <<< ./snippets/App.vue.snippet:6[js]

-The function `fetch_message()` will [search](/sdk/js/6/controllers/document/search/) for the first hundred newest messages and store them in our array, before subscribing to changes in the `messages` collection.
+The function `fetchMessage()` will [search](/sdk/js/6/controllers/document/search/) for the first hundred newest messages and store them in our array, before subscribing to changes in the `messages` collection.
 We called it in the `valid()` function we created above.

 <<< ./snippets/App.vue.snippet:7[js]